Jim Talent: 2000 Missouri gubernatorial election

 Talent did not seek re-election to Congress in 2000, instead running for governor.
-He was defeated, narrowly, by Democratic state Treasurer Bob Holden, 49% to 48%.
+He was narrowly defeated by Democratic state Treasurer Bob Holden, 49.1% to 48.2%.

 Work as a lobbyist

 For ten months in 2001, Talent worked for Washington lobbying firm Arent Fox, During this time, Talent was not allowed to directly lobby Congress, and he was not licensed to practice law in Washington, leading some Democratic opponents to accuse the lobbying firm of using his appointment as an illegal conduit to donate toward his upcoming Senate race.
 Arent Fox said the idea that Talent was not paid for genuine work was "absurd", but that "Talent's Republican ties did play a role in his hiring."

 U.S. Senate

 2002 election

 In the November 2000 elections, Mel Carnahan, who had died in a plane crash three weeks before, remained on the ballot for election to the Senate.
 Missouri election law would not allow for Carnahan's name to be removed from the November ballot.
 Carnahan received more votes than his Republican opponent, incumbent senator (and later United States Attorney General) John Ashcroft.
 Lieutenant Governor Roger Wilson, as he had promised before the election, appointed Carnahan's widow, Jean, in her husband's place.

 The Seventeenth Amendment requires that appointments to the Senate last only until a special election is held.
-Talent, who received the Republican nomination, narrowly defeated Jean Carnahan in the November 2002 election, 50% to 49%.
+Talent, who received the Republican nomination, narrowly defeated Jean Carnahan in the November 2002 election, 49.8% to 48.7%.
 He was sworn in later that month to fill out the balance of Mel Carnahan's term.

 Jack Abramoff contributed $2,000 to Talent's 2002 senatorial campaign and Preston Gates & Ellis, a former Abramoff employer, had also contributed $1,000 to Talent's campaign.
 Talent later returned both contributions.

 Talent was criticized for not returning the money received from Americans for a Republican Majority (ARMPAC), a PAC formed by Tom DeLay.
 DeLay was facing charges of money laundering and violation of campaign finance laws.
 A spokesman for Talent has stated that Talent had not yet made a decision about whether or not to return the ARMPAC contribution, stating "Senator Talent is not ready to presume guilt or innocence and wants to give the judicial process a chance to move forward."

 During his tenure, Talent served on the Senate Armed Services Committee, Special Committee on Aging, Agriculture, Nutrition and Forestry Committee, and Energy and Natural Resources Committee.